Next litter expected from Charlie in Summer of 2026.

 Here is our female Red Fox Lab.
 See how tight her coat is, much finer and shorter compared to our yellow male.
 She sheds much less than he does.

 While it’s hardly a scientific analysis, I can tell you that when our yellow lab is on the couch, even for five minutes, he leaves a pile of hair that I have to immediately vacuum.
 When our Red Fox Lab sits in the same spot, you would never know she was there.
-Yes, Red Labs do shed, it just seems to be a lot less than our yellow or any other color we have ever owned and we have ahd them all.
+Yes, Red Labs do shed, it just seems to be a lot less than our yellow or any other color we have ever owned…and we have had them all.

 Labradors are a lovable breed and one of the best, most versatile dogs you can own.
 However, one of the least favorite aspects of this breed is the shedding that comes with them.

 Brushing your Labradors coat on a regular basis, 2-3 times per week, will help quite a bit with undesirable hair around your home.
 In nicer weather, this is easy to do outside and much of the loose hair will come out in the brush and blow away in the wind.
-In the winter, or when there is inclement weather, use your garage if you have one.
+In the winter, or when there is inclement weather, use your garage if you have one availabe.
 If you live in an apartment or condo, most have a covered patio or storage area where you might be able to do a quick brushing when the weather is unfavorable.
-Dogs have two coats, an under coat and a top, or over coat.
+Dogs have two coats, an undercoat, and a top or overcoat.
 We really like this brush for our Yellow Lab and use it 2-3 times per week on him.
 It really gets out the loose hair that is closest to his skin.

 Not all brushes are created equal.
 Using a deshedding brush is great for getting the loose hair off the topcoat of your Labrador.
 It has very fine teeth on it and you don’t want to brush hard with it, just gentle passes on your dogs back and side.
 You’ll be surprised at how much hair this removes.
 Also, we’re big fans of this style of deshedding brush…some brushes say “deshedding” on their label but don’t really work.